innovate-invent/GalaxyDocker/README.md

 ```

-Noted we know that a Galaxy tool file is just an XML file, so now we could simply open an XML file editor and start writing the tool.
+Noted we know that a Galaxy tool wrapper file is just an XML file, so now we could simply open an XML file editor and start writing the tool.
 Since we installed the Planemo, which has commands to quickly generate some of the boilerplate XML, so let’s start by doing that using the following command:
 ```bash
 $ planemo tool_init --id 'helloW' --name 'Print Hello World'
 ```